 The choices in front of you are not engineering choices.
-They are executive choices about data and AI strategy: where the platform sits, which vendors get long contracts, which models belong in production, what the data team looks like a year from now.
+They are executive choices about data: where the platform sits, who governs the data and on what standard, which vendors get multi-year contracts, and what the data organization looks like a year from now.

 How the work shows up